-The BSI's new Immunometabolism Affinity Group aims to bring together scientists interested in the metabolic processes underpinning the immune response.
-Our inaugural meeting is 'Fuelling the immune response: UK immunometabolism meeting 2019' is planned for 14-15 March 2019 in Newcastle, UK.
+The BSI's Immunometabolism Affinity Group aims to bring together scientists interested in the metabolic processes underpinning the immune response.
+Our inaugural meeting is 'Fuelling the immune response: UK immunometabolism meeting 2019' took place on 14-15 March 2019 in Newcastle, UK.

 Follow us on Twitter: @BSI_immunomet

 Immunometabolism committee members

 Below you can find more information about our committee.
 We're always keen to hear from immunologists working on immunometabolism, so please do get in touch.

 Sarah trained as a clinical pharmacist before completing a PhD in Immunology at King’s College London in 2012.
 Sarah then worked as a postdoc in Basel, Switzerland where she became interested in how different metabolic processes underpin the functionality of immune cells.
 She is now based at the University of Birmingham, where her lab investigates the metabolism and interlinked immune function of human T lymphocytes in health and disease.

 Adam completed his undergraduate studies and PhD in Dublin, before postdoctoral training at Northwestern University, Chicago and the Kennedy Institute of Rheumatology, University of Oxford.
 Adam is now a Lecturer at the National Heart and Lung Institute, Imperial College London.
 His research focuses on the role of airway macrophages in chronic lung diseases such as asthma and idiopathic pulmonary fibrosis.